lianghuanjia/519Backend/README.md

 2. Google Map Direction API

 ### ChatGPT Usage:
-1. Asked it questions about SQLAlchemy usage
+1. Asked it questions about some SQLAlchemy operations
 2. Asked it questions about how to use the Google Map Distance Matrix API with mode
+3. Asked it how to use the Google Direction APIs to get direction steps from one place to another with specific travel mode
-3. Asked it some Python terminal commands, such as how to load the installed requirements in the app to the requirements.txt
+4. Asked it some Python terminal commands, such as how to load the installed requirements in the app to the requirements.txt